-What happened to lithium in Q1 2019?
+What happened to lithium in Q2 2019?
 Our lithium market update outlines key developments and explores what could happen moving forward.

-Demand for the metal is forecast to triple by 2025, as demand for lithium carbonate and hydroxide, used in lithium-ion batteries, continues to increase.
+Demand for lithium is forecast to triple by 2025, as demand for lithium carbonate and hydroxide, which are used in lithium-ion batteries, continues to increase.

-How did the metal perform in the first quarter of 2019, and what’s ahead for lithium in the near term?
-Read on for an overview of the factors that impacted the lithium market in Q1, plus a look at what investors should watch out for the rest of the year.
+How did the metal perform in the second quarter of 2019, and what’s ahead for lithium in the near term?
+Read on for an overview of the factors that impacted the lithium market in Q2, plus a look at what investors should watch out for the rest of the year.